-For Earth Day 2023, we wanted to highlight dance companies around the world who are taking big steps towards a sustainable future.
-We decided to shine light on these efforts with hopes of starting conversations and sparking inspiration to more dancers and organizations throughout the industry.
-Scroll to find more information and links to our cited sources.
+For Earth Day 2023, we highlighted dance companies around the world that are taking steps towards a sustainable future.
+By sharing their efforts, we hoped to generate conversations and to inspire more dancers and organizations in the industry to take climate action.

 Royal Opera House on Eliminating Big Oil Sponsor

 After enduring a sponsorship of 33 years, The Royal Opera House in London, England has cut financial ties with BP, one of the world's leading oil companies.
 The decision is no doubt a result of climate crisis activists who have highlighted the attempts by oil companies to artwash their polluting impact through the good PR of cultural institutions like Royal Opera House.

 Since 2015 Kidd Pivot has been hosting 1Day for the Climate, an employee-company partnership that dedicates one day of work per year to climate protection.
 Kidd Pivot has measured their touring footprint and has offset over 1000 tonnes of CO2e(carbon dioxide equivalent) since 2015.
 Kidd Pivot is the first dance company to tour carbon neutral.

 learn More About 1Day for the Climate Here: https://kiddpivot.org/1day-for-the-climate/

 ODC provides a platform for environmental education events, and has hosted a panel discussion on intersections of the arts and the environment, as well as volunteer work days for ODC staff in partnership with a local community farm.

 ODC's repertoire includes many iconic works responding to the environment, including On a Train Heading South by Brenda Way and Dead Reckoning by KT Nelson, both of which explore what it means to navigate human relationships in an uncertain climate change world.